- Enjoy impressive views of the Himalayas from the hiking trail

-- Be amazed by colorful flowers that bloom in the spring and summer
+- Marvel at colorful flowers that bloom in the spring and summer

 - Experience a lesser-visited trekking trail in the Himalaya

 |Day 1||Arrive in Bhutan & Drive to Thimphu||Thimphu|

 |Day 8||Continue from Pankha to Chamgang||Paro|

 Day 1: Arrive in Bhutan & Drive to Thimphu

 Welcome to Bhutan!
 Arrive in Paro.
 You'll be welcomed by your guide and transfer to the capital city of Thimphu.
 Depending on your time of arrival, there may be time to visit the great Buddhist monastery of Tashicho Dzong and the famous stupa known as Memorial Chorten.
 From the Giant Buddha, enjoy sweeping views over the valley below as the sun goes down.

 Day 2: Sightsee in Thimphu

 The capital has many attractions for visitors.
 During a guided tour today, you will visit several of Thimphu’s cultural sites, monuments, and temples.
 You'll also attend a crafts workshop and explore the Textiles Museum.
 Check out the archery ground at the National Stadium, where you can try Bhutan's national sport for yourself, and stop by the Takin Preserve to see the Bhutan Takin, a quirky-looking animal that's related to the goat and the antelope.
 It's the national animal of Bhutan.